all-in-one-of/snippets/CG_ref.md

 ### 3dScan
 - Massive source make unable to move/scale geo.
-- Reduce from mid res with reduced details, get rid of bridges, unfolds, duplicate/inverted faces, Dynamesh it.
+- Reduce from mid res with reduced details, get rid of bridges, valleys, noise, unfolds, duplinverted faces, Dynamesh.
 - AutoReduce is not shape aware and less efficient(30%), hard to uv (fliped edges connections) and select edges.
 - Bake into mid res >> transfer geo